 Before you get started

-If you are handling or preparing high risk foods, you'll need to notify your food business details to the Council on 02 4974 2000 and advise of dates of your planned event, contact details on the day and that you have read and will comply with attached information regarding Charity and Community Events.
+If you are handling or preparing high risk foods, you'll need to notify your food business details to City of Newcastle on 02 4974 2000 and advise of dates of your planned event, contact details on the day and that you have read and will comply with attached information regarding Charity and Community Events.
 Low risk events such as cake stalls and bbq's are exempt from the notification requirement.
 You only need to complete the application form for a section 68 Approval is you stall is on public land.
 Private land (such as at Bunnings) does not require a section 68 Approval.

 Food Business Update Form (pdf)